Saudi Arabian Military Forces: National Guard

 The Saudi Arabian National Guard is independent of the Ministry of Defense and Aviation and is organized into three mechanized infantry brigades, five infantry brigades, and one ceremonial cavalry squadron.

-The Saudi Arabian National Guard is not a reserve but a fully operational front-line force and originated out of Abdul Aziz's tribal military-religious force, the Ikhwan.
+The Saudi Arabian National Guard is not a reserve but a fully operational front-line force and originated out of King Abdulaziz's tribal military-religious force, the Ikhwan.
 Its modern existence, however, is attributable to it being effectively Abdullah's private army since the 1960s and, unlike the rest of the armed forces, is independent of the Ministry of Defense.
 The SANG has been a counterbalance to the Sudairi faction in the royal family; Salman of Saudi Arabia, the king, is one of the so-called "Sudairi Seven" and controls the remainder of the armed forces.
 The SANG is equipped with 100 Saudi-manufactured Al-Fahd infantry fighting vehicles.
 It has been strengthened by the purchase of US$1 billion worth of new armored vehicles from Canada.